mikeschinkel/go-dt/README.md

 Excellent — that’s exactly the right philosophy for `dt`: **pragmatism over perfection** and **interoperability over endless debate.**

 Here’s a rewritten **Purpose** section that captures everything you just described — the “stake in the ground” idea, the analogy to the standard library, and the avoidance of the “most developers will agree” challenge tone:

 ---
-## Status

-This is **pre-alpha** and in development thus **subject to change**, although I am trying to bring to v1.0 as soon as I feel confident its architecture will not need to change.
-As of Novemeber 2025 I am actively working on it and using it in current projects.

-If you find value in this project and want to use it, please start a discuss to let me know.
-If you discuver any issues with it, please open an issue or submit a pull request.

----

-## Purpose

-`dt` provides a **stable, dependency-free foundation** of common domain types for Go—types that are “good enough” for everyone to use, even if not perfect for every use-case.

-Software ecosystems thrive when developers can build on shared assumptions instead of constantly reinventing them. `dt` aims to be that shared foundation: a **stake in the ground** for how common types like file paths, identifiers, and URLs that can be used in your packages with the knowledge that other packages can have access to those same types.

-We’re not trying to design the ideal type for every situation.
-We’re trying to make it **easy to agree on something usable** so that code written by different teams and libraries can interoperate seamlessly.

-When you write Go code using the standard library, you don’t have to ask whether `string` or `os.FileInfo` will be available to the next developer; they simply are.
-The goal of `dt` is to bring that same confidence and low-friction usability to domain types that the standard library never standardized.

----